pypa/virtualenv/docs/index.rst

 The ``--extra-search-dir`` option
 ---------------------------------

-.. note:: Currently, this feature only partially works for pip, not at all for setuptools, or distribute.
+.. note:: Currently, this feature only partially works for pip, and not at all for setuptools, or distribute.
 For details, see `Issue #327 <https://github.com/pypa/virtualenv/issues/327>`_

 This option allows you to provide your own versions of setuptools, distribute and/or pip on the filesystem, and tell virtualenv to use